AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 - Download all files that start with `voice-changer-linux-amd64-rocm.tar.gz` (e.g., `.tar.gz.aa`, `.tar.gz.ab`).

+!!!danger The Prebuilt ROCm Release is Bugged Currently, the prebuilt ROCm Linux release accidentally bundles Nvidia/CUDA libraries instead of AMD/ROCm libraries.
+If you only see "CPU" in the UI after installing this, or experience `execstack` errors, you **must build it from source using Docker**.
+Refer to the [Troubleshooting section at the bottom of this page](http://docs.aihub.gg/realtime-voice-changer/local/tg-develops-w-okada-fork/#amd-gpu-on-linux-only-showing-cpu-docker-fix) for the fix.
+!!!

 ### Download for x86_64 CPUs on Linux

 - Download the single file named `voice-changer-linux-amd64-cpu.tar.gz`.